recbus/caribou/README.md

  :only-remote "The set of migrations (names) that are only present in the database."
  :only-local "The set of migrations (names) that are only present in the local data source."}
 ```

+#### subtree
+The subtree function takes a migrations map and prunes it to the subtree of only one specified migration and all its transitive
+dependencies.
+This can be valuable during testing and development to ensure that no missing dependencies have been forgotten.
+Pruned  subtrees should be completely migratable on their own -if not, you have probably omitted a dependency.